 Before turning on the power, open the front door of Video disk recorder unit to check if all boards fit into their guides.
 If a board is out of its guides, remove carefully the board and replace it in the same slot.

 5.2.
 Rear Panel Description

 5.2.1.
 Rear Panel Configurations

-The XSnano server is available in one configuration but various rear panel variants:
+The XSnano server is available in the following configuration(s):

-4U rack with 4 channels and various audio connectors.
+• 4U rack with 4 codec modules and various audio connectors.